CRITICAL INCIDENT PATROL TACTICS - $650

 The course is not a basic level shooting course.
 All students should have a better than fundamental mastery of both weapons platforms.
-Students who regularly shoot below an 88 on the CLEET handgun or rifle qualification courses of fire will be drastically challenged during this course.
+Students who regularly shoot below an 88 on the CLEET handgun or rifle qualification courses of fire will be challenged during this course.
 The course has a 100% accountability requirement for all rounds fired, including during the force-on-force scenarios.
-“I don’t know” is not an acceptable response to why a round impacted errantly or missed completely.
 Unsafe range behavior will not be tolerated.
 Violators of course safety rules will be asked to leave; no exceptions will be made.

-The primary Instructor for this course is a Basic & Advanced SWAT trained Officer who has held positions as Team Leader & Training Coordinator for a Special Operations Team in northeast Oklahoma.
+The primary Instructor for this course is a Emergency Response Team Commander who has previously held positions as Team Leader & Training Coordinator for a Special Operations Team in northeast Oklahoma.
 He is a factory certified AR armorer, a graduate of Direct Action Resource Center’s (DARC) Level 1 & Level 2 Law Enforcement Counter Terrorism Courses (LECTC1 & LECTC2), and is currently enrolled in DARC’s Instructor Development program for those courses.
 He teaches handgun, rifle, & CQB courses, and has trained with numerous nationally recognized instructors in firearms and tactics.

 This class has been cataloged by the Council on Law Enforcement Education and Training for 45 hours of